sleepermt/MarkoTatalovic-TA/Readme.md

 # Marko Tatalovic TA

-Note: When reviewing unity project please set the game window display size to once recommender in each Readme.md
+Note: When reviewing unity project please set the game window display size to one recommender in each Readme.md

 1. [SDF Emblems](Assets/Emblems/Readme.md)